Cartoon Cartoons: History

 The Cartoon Cartoons were intended to appeal to a wider audience than the average Saturday-morning cartoon.
 Linda Simensky, vice president of original animation, reminded adults and teenage girls that the cartoons could appeal to them as well.
 Kevin Sandler's article on them claimed that these cartoons were both less "bawdy" than their counterparts at Comedy Central and less "socially responsible" than their counterparts at Nickelodeon.
 Sandler pointed to the whimsical rebelliousness, high rate of exaggeration and self-consciousness of the overall output which each individual series managed.

-In October 2003, the same month the new live-action Fridays premiered on the network and the Cartoon Cartoons brand was officially discontinued.
-Although the Cartoon Cartoon branding was dropped this year, the Cartoon Cartoons bumpers (that appeared before and after episodes of its original series) remained intact until the network's rebrand in June 2004.
+In October 2003, the live-action Fridays premiered on the network as a replacement for Cartoon Cartoon Fridays.
+The Cartoon Cartoons bumpers (that appeared before and after episodes of its original series) were dropped after the network's CN City rebrand on June 14, 2004.
 In November 2004, the block Cartoon Cartoons: The Top 5 was renamed to simply The Top 5.
-CN still kept the Cartoon Cartoons name around in various forms applying to their older series (such as for The Cartoon Cartoon Show from 2005 to 2008), but since newer shows such as Foster's Home for Imaginary Friends, Camp Lazlo, and Ben 10 were stylistically different from previous shows, the moniker was not applied to them.
+Cartoon Network still kept the Cartoon Cartoons name around in various forms applying to their older series (such as for The Cartoon Cartoon Show from 2005 to 2008), but since newer shows such as Foster's Home for Imaginary Friends, Camp Lazlo, and Ben 10 were stylistically different from previous shows, the moniker was not applied to them.

-However, internationally in places like Asia and Latin America, the moniker continued on until 2007 with shows like Foster's Home, Hi Hi Puffy AmiYumi, Camp Lazlo, and My Gym Partner's a Monkey.
+In Asia and Latin America, the moniker continued to be used until 2007 with series like Foster's Home for Imaginary Friends, Hi Hi Puffy AmiYumi, Camp Lazlo, and My Gym Partner's a Monkey.